 This depends on a couple of factors: How much money do you owe?
 And what APR is your interest on the existing card?

-Once you have those numbers, you’ll be able to assess whether the transfer fee you’ll be charged by Citi is worth the 21 month respite you’ll receive from interest charges.
+Once you have those numbers, you’ll be able to assess whether the transfer fee you’ll be charged by Citi is worth the 21-month respite you’ll get from interest charges.

 While your opportunity for savings is going to be very specific to your personal credit card balance situation, I’ve put a chart together to illustrate how the Citi Simplicity balance transfer offer could impact a standard card holder.

 For the purposes of this exercise, we’re going to make some assumptions:

 - We’ll use 16.14% as the theoretical APR for the card holding a balance.
 This was the national average APR at the time we calculated numbers for this comparison.

 - We’re going to assume that 21 months is the target payoff time frame for the debt.
 That’s the maximum period you could carry the balance on the Citi Simplicity Card without paying interest.

 - We will use Experian’s handy credit card calculator to crunch the numbers on our fictitious 16.14% APR credit card balance.
 We will not make adjustments for any card-specific minimum payment requirements.

 - Totals will be rounded to the nearest dollar.